 Government departments and agencies determine suitability to access official information through an assessment of an individual's background, consisting of (but not limited to):

-If a candidate is unsuccessful in obtaining a security clearance appropriate for their role, then they may not be able to commence employment.
-If they have already commenced (pending a Secret or Top Secret clearance) then they may not be able to continue their employment.
+If a candidate is unsuccessful in obtaining the required level of security clearance appropriate for their role, then they may not be able to commence employment.
+If they have already commenced then they may not be able to continue their employment.
 Similarly, if an employee loses, or has their clearance downgraded, then that may also impact on ongoing employment or future career opportunities.

-It is Ministry policy to require New Zealand citizenship of any staff who may be posted overseas, and for all rotational staff to hold a Top Secret clearance.
+It is Ministry policy to require New Zealand citizenship of any staff who may be posted overseas.

 You will be asked to complete a vetting form that contains a “Consent for Disclosure Questionnaire”.
 This allows the NZSIS to carry out checks against criminal and security intelligence databases and undertake referee and background checks as necessary.